Frequently Asked Questions Related to the Relocation and Affiliation Project of St. Charles Borromeo Seminary

 What is the approximate timeframe for the relocation?

-The Seminary will continue to operate on the property for up to five years.
+The Seminary will continue to operate on the property for up to four years.

 During this time Main Line Health and Saint Charles Seminary will continue to work with the township and other community partners to assess the optimal future of the property, while considering both the historical significance of the buildings as well as the needs of our growing and vibrant community.